StefanSchubert/sabi/CONTRIBUTING.md

 ## As a Developer

-Seek contact, let me know if you plan to work on something, to avoid double work.
+Seek contact, let me know if you plan to work on something to avoid double work.
+For setting up your local environment please follow the [DEVELOPERS_MANUAL.md](DEVELOPERS_MANUAL.md)

 ### Branching, Merging
-Fork the projekt, for being able to create pull requests.
+Fork the project for being able to create pull requests.

 Please work along the issue log and create feature-branches and use pull requests.
 Don't start huge refactorings especially on architectural design (those are only accepted if we agree upon them,